mottzi/Mist/README.md

 ## Overview

-This prototype is made up of 8 server side Swift files and 1 client side JavaScript file:
+This prototype is made up of 8 .swift and 1 .js file:
 | File | Main Function |
 |----------|----------|
 | **mist**.js | client-side DOM updates |